Edictum

 The fail-closed behavior is enforced at two levels in the pipeline.

-Evaluation errors become denials.
-When a contract condition throws an exception during evaluation, the pipeline catches it and returns a Verdict.fail() with policy_error=True:
+Evaluation errors become blocks.
+When a rule condition throws an exception during evaluation, the pipeline catches it and returns a Decision.fail() with policy_error=True:

 # yaml_engine/compiler.py — precondition evaluation